government: parliamentary constitutional monarchy

 state of civil and political rights: Partly free

-legal system: based on Islamic law and French codes; judicial review of legislative acts in a specially provided High Tribunal
+legal system: based on English, Roman-Dutch law, judicial review of legislative acts in High Court and Court of Appeal

 international treaties on human rights and the death penalty:

 Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment

 Statute of the International Criminal Court (which excludes the death penalty)

 Murder, rape and treason are capital crimes.
 In 1996 the death penalty was reinstated under military law.